Email Journal Migration

-For more than a decade, the Construction Company had been managing the secure retention of its email records using the third-party email archive, HP/Autonomy EAS, which held around 4,000 staff mailboxes as well as many millions of emails captured by the Microsoft Exchange journal service.
+For more than a decade, they had been managing the secure retention of its email records using the third-party email archive, HP/Autonomy EAS, which held around 4,000 staff mailboxes as well as many millions of emails captured by the Microsoft Exchange journal service.

 They now had to extract this data (as the EAS archive would need to be de-commissioned to save costs) but they faced some significant hurdles in ensuring this data would be protected, manageable and readily discoverable: